 Cincinnati‘s own local jazz talent has appeared on King and its subsidiary labels:

-- Frank Vincent: played piano as part of The Dee Felice Trio on several sessions at Cincinnati’s King Studio in late 1968 and early 1969 for James Brown‘s Gettin’ Down To It album — audio links to “Willow Weep for Me“; “Time After Time“; “It Had to Be You” & “Cold Sweat.”
-A few other tracks recorded for this album remain in the vaults: “The Shadow of Your Smile”; “Unwind” & “The Weight” [!]
+- Frank Vincent: played piano as part of The Dee Felice Trio on several sessions at Cincinnati’s King Studio in late 1968 and early 1969 for James Brown‘s Gettin’ Down To It album — audio links to “Willow Weep for Me“; “Time After Time“; “It Had to Be You“; and “Cold Sweat.”
+A few other tracks recorded for this album remain unissued in the vault: “The Shadow of Your Smile“; “Unwind“; and “The Weight” [!]

-- The Dee Felice Trio [Frank Vincent (piano), Lee Tucker (bass) & Dee Felice (drums)] were King recording artists whose work would be issued on Bethlehem — if you have never before seen the cover of their 1969 debut album, In Heat, prepare to be dazzled:
+- The Dee Felice Trio (Frank Vincent on piano, Lee Tucker on bass, and Dee Felice on drums) were King recording artists whose jazz output would be issued on Bethlehem — if you have never before seen the cover of their 1969 debut album, In Heat, prepare to be dazzled:

 “Oh Happy Day” on the flip side

-- James Brown arranged a recording session at King’s Cincinnati studios on February 17, 1969 that featured a number of notable Cincinnati musicians, including Kenny Poole (guitar), Jimmy McGary (tenor sax), Carmen DeLeone, Jr. (vibes), David Matthews (trombone), William ‘Beau Dollar’ Bowman (drums), Frank Vincent (piano), Lee Tucker (bass) & Dee Felice (percussion) – five songs recorded but only two released, including Brown’s arrangement of Burt Bacharach & Bob Hilliard’s“Any Day Now” (included on 1969’s It’s a Mother LP).
+- James Brown arranged a February 17, 1969 recording session at King Studios that featured a number of notable Cincinnati musicians — Kenny Poole (guitar), Jimmy McGary (tenor sax), Carmen DeLeone, Jr. (vibes), David Matthews (trombone), William ‘Beau Dollar’ Bowman (drums), Frank Vincent (piano), Lee Tucker (bass), and Dee Felice (drums) — who recorded a total of five songs, though only two were deemed suitable for release, including Brown’s arrangement of Burt Bacharach & Bob Hilliard’s “Any Day Now” (included on 1969’s It’s a Mother LP).

-- According to the detailed recording credits on Discogs for James Brown – The Singles, Volume 6: 1969-1970, guitarist Kenny Poole has played on at least 15 different recordings, including “Mother Popcorn (Pt.
+- According to the detailed recording credits on Discogs for James Brown – The Singles, Volume 6: 1969-1970, guitarist Kenny Poole has played on at least fifteen different James Brown recordings, including “Mother Popcorn (Pt.
 1 & 2)”; “Let a Man Come In and Do the Popcorn (Pt.
 1 & 2)”; “It’s Christmas Time (Pt.
-1 & 2)”; “The Drunk“; “Georgia On My Mind“; “Bewildered” & “I Cried” (not to mention uncredited ‘wah-wah’ guitar on “Brother Rapp” — plus a pair of JB-produced Bobby Byrd tracks, “I Need Help” & “Hang Ups We Don’t Need (Hungry We Got to Feed).”
-[Zero to 180 is dying to know if another Cincinnati guitar giant, Cal Collins, ever committed his work to tape at King Studios?]
+1 & 2)”; “The Drunk“; “Georgia On My Mind“; “Bewildered“; and “I Cried” (not to mention uncredited ‘wah-wah’ guitar on “Brother Rapp” — plus a pair of JB-produced Bobby Byrd tracks, “I Need Help” and “Hang Ups We Don’t Need (Hungry We Got to Feed).”

-- Thanks to detailed credits posted on Discogs, I know that Jimmy McGary played alto saxophone on “I’ll Go Crazy“; “I Know It’s True“; “This Old Heart” & “Wonder When You’re Coming Home” — also, tenor sax on “Let It Be Me” and (as already noted) “Any Day Now.”
-McGary was also one of three flute players on “I Cried.”
+- Thanks to detailed credits posted on Discogs, I know that Jimmy McGary played alto saxophone on a handful of James Brown tracks — “I’ll Go Crazy“; “I Know It’s True“; “This Old Heart“; and “Wonder When You’re Coming Home” — also tenor sax on “Let It Be Me” and (as already noted) “Any Day Now.”
+Additionally, McGary was one of three flute players on “I Cried.”

 Arranged by David Matthews

-- “Bewildered” – recorded April 12, 1969 (my brother‘s 7th birthday) – would also bring together Jimmy McGary (tenor sax), Carmen DeLeone, Jr. (percussion), and William ‘Beau Dollar’ Bowman (drums), as well as David Matthews (piano).
-Matthews would also do arrangement work for James Brown on such recordings as “By the Time I Get to Phoenix” (in a ‘live’ track that also includes Poole and Bowman), “Let It Be Me” & “No More Heartaches, No More Pain” (both with Vicki Anderson) and “Georgia On My Mind.”
+- “Bewildered” – recorded April 12, 1969 – would also bring together Jimmy McGary (tenor sax), Carmen DeLeone, Jr. (percussion), Kenny Poole (guitar), and William ‘Beau Dollar’ Bowman (drums), as well as David Matthews (piano).
+Matthews would also do arrangement work for James Brown on such recordings as “By the Time I Get to Phoenix” (in a ‘live’ track that also includes Poole and Bowman), “Let It Be Me“; and “No More Heartaches, No More Pain” (both with Vicki Anderson) and “Georgia On My Mind.”
 Matthews, who co-wrote and co-arranged Brown’s 1971 Sho Is Funky Down Here album, also wrote “The Drunk” (which includes bass work by Cincinnati’s William “Bootsy” Collins).
 Worth noting that only “Part 2” of “The Drunk” has been released, according to both Ruppli and the Jazz Discography Project.

 Kenny Poole & Bootsy on a JB B-side –